DUNE-DAQ/lbrulibs/README.md

 ...should be updated to a timeout of a few seconds (e.g. a value of 10000).
 A longer term fix is under discussion with the IPM developers.

-## Examples with PACMAN data snapshots
+## ND-LAr: Examples with PACMAN data snapshots
 In one terminal, launch a fake pacman emulation by navigating to the test folder and running:

     pacman-generator.py example-pacman-data.h5